fxaps/XMPie-WSDL-Wrapper-Documentation/README.md

 - Simple Object Access Protocol (SOAP) - provides the semantics for data exchange
 - Web Services Description Language (WSDL) - provides a mechanism for describing the capabilities of a Web service

-The project provides a PHP Wrapper to the XMPie Web Services, thus providing an Object Oriented Programming (OOP) methodology to interact with the XMPie Web Services.
+The project provides a PHP Wrapper to the XMPie Web Services, thus providing an Object-Oriented Programming (OOP) methodology to interact with the XMPie Web Services.

 ## Supported XMPie Applications and Versions

-This project aims to support the latest versions of uStore and uProduce.
+This project aims to support the latest versions of uStore and uProduce WSDL API.
+NOTE: uProduce now support a RESTful API.
+Consult your local Professional Services Analyst for details.

 | Application | Versions                               |
 |-------------|----------------------------------------|